TheWoodenMan/TheWoodenMan/README.md

 - 🤝 I’m looking for help with [Networking](https://twitter.com/Andynwood79)

-- 👨‍💻 All of my projects are available at [My Portfolio Site](https://andynwood-portfolio.netlify.app/)
+- 👨‍💻 All of my projects are available on [My Portfolio Site](https://andynwood-portfolio.netlify.app/)

-- 📝 I regularly write articles on [https://blog.andynwood.com/](https://blog.andynwood.com/)
+- 📝 I regularly write articles on [My Blog](https://blog.andynwood.com/)

 - 💬 Ask me about **Leadership, Management or Self Development**